arindas/arindas.github.io/content/blog/segmented-log-rust.md

-Now we could use [`serde`](https://serde.rs/) and [`bincode`](https://docs.rs/bincode/latest/bincode/) to serialize these records on Storage.
+Now we could use [`serde`](https://serde.rs/) and [`bincode`](https://docs.rs/bincode/latest/bincode/) to serialize these records on `Storage` _impls_.
 However, since these records will be serialized and deserialized fairly often, I wanted to do it in constant stack space, with a simple API.

 ...